SeipatiT/Project-Celeb/README.md

 Errors
-when you upate a celeb name it does not go back to celebs index
+when you update a celeb name it does not go back to celebs index